 And it doesn’t only matter marketing cases.
 That number would only grow proportionally to the number of smartphone users grown, as well as AR technologies are becoming cheaper and better.

-The study is based on the survey of 1,100 U.S. adult shoppers conducted by Interactions Consumer Experience Marketing.
+USA AR retail study.
+The study was based on the survey of 1,100 U.S. adult shoppers conducted by Interactions Consumer Experience Marketing.
 Those surveyed included female and male (58% to 42%).
 40% of them between at the age of 18 to 34 and 18% between the ages of 55 to 64.

 To find which AR benefits shoppers prefer more, the conclusion was like this: “Unlike virtual reality, which creates an entirely artificial environment, augmented reality allows users to integrate digital images into their view of the real world, in real time.”